opencontainers/runc/runtime-config.md

 In Linux, for e.g., the network namespace could be configured in this hook.

 If a hook returns a non-zero exit code, then an error including the exit code and the stderr is returned to the caller and the container is torn down.

+### Post-start

+The post-start hooks are called after the user process is started.
+For example this hook can notify user that real process is spawned.

+If a hook returns a non-zero exit code, then an error is logged and the remaining hooks are executed.

 ### Post-stop